francesco-mannella/Kick-starting-Concept-Formation-With-Intrinsically-Motivated-Learning/README.md

         python SMMain.py -s 1000 -t 14400 -g -x

 runs a simulation lasting 4 hours with graphics swithed on and using the gpu.
-I the simulation did not end witihn the required time all data are recorded in the folder and the simulation can be restarted from the current time just by running again the script.
+If the simulation does not end in the required time, all data are recorded in the folder and the simulation can be restarted from the current time just by running again the script.

 ## License